Khoja Zufar: Name

 For centuries, his name has been given in different forms, depending on whether the writer is English, an Ottoman Turk, or Portuguese.
-These include Khoja Zufar, Coje Çafar, Coge Sofar, and Khojah Zaffar.
+The variations of his name include Khoja Zufar, Coje Çafar, Coge Sofar, and Khojah Zaffar.
 Muhammad III of Gujarat had forced him to change his Christian name to "Khwaja".
 He was later known as Khudawand Khan Safar Salmani.

 Early life

 Zufar was born in Otranto, into an Albanian family.
 His mother was from Brindisi.
 He was born to Catholic Albanian parents in Otranto in the Kingdom of Naples in modern-day Italy.